PCigales/GPXTweaker/README.md

   - ctrl + mouse wheel to zoom in or out
   - alt + mouse wheel to switch to the next or previous point or segment
   - ctrl + click on the zoom buttons to change the opacity of the map

+In order to associate the files whose extension is ".gpx" with GPXTweaker:
+  - create in the same folder a file GPXTweaker.bat containing the line, replacing [path] by the path to the script: @"[path]\GPXTweaker.py" %1
+  - in the files explorer, double-click on a ".gpx" file, click on "more applications" then on "look for another application", and navigate towards then choose "GPXTweaker.bat"